simplelumine/gemini-cli/docs/cli/telemetry.md

 By default, the telemetry collector for Google Cloud uses Application Default Credentials (ADC).
 However, you can configure it to use the same OAuth credentials that you use to log in to the Gemini CLI.
-This can be useful in environments where you don't have ADC set up.
+This is useful in environments where you don't have ADC set up.

 To enable this, set the `useCliAuth` property in your `telemetry` settings to